If you plan on using your Vibrams FiveFingers for some intense workout, you’d best get a design that suits your activity as much as possible.

-In this article, we’ll highlight some of the most popular designs for sports and training to give you a heads up on what to look for.
+In this article, we’ll highlight some of the most popular designs to give you a heads up on what to look for.

 Vibram Fivefingers V-TRAIN